syrull/syrull.github.io/_posts/2023-12-19-vulnlab-retro.md

 Password changed.
 ```

-And now we can use this account later on.
+And now we can use this account!

 Lets enumerate the ADCS (Active Directory Certificate Services).
 I used `certipy` for that matter.

 ```
 syl@sylsec:~/vulnlab/Retro$ certipy find -u trainee -p 'trainee' -dc-ip 10.10.113.62 -vulnerable